code-423n4/2023-10-wildcat/README.md

 - Consider ways in which deposits might cause trouble with internal market accounting.
 - Consider ways in which lenders making withdrawal requests might have them (be they either pending or expired) altered.
 - Consider ways in which market tokens can be burned but incorrect amounts of assets are claimable (this is _very_ nuanced and circumstance specific).
+- Consider ways in which the order of expired batches can be manipulated to impact the FIFO nature.

 ### Sentinel and Escrow Contracts